tapyu/generic-prog-lang-lessons/README.md

 ### Interpreted programming languages

 In interpreted programming languages, the source code is typically translated into an intermediate representation known as bytecode.
 The bytecode is a lower-level, platform-independent representation of the source code.
-This bytecode is then interpreted by a runtime environment or virtual machine, which executes the program.
+This bytecode is then interpreted within a runtime environment or virtual machine by the interpreter, which executes the program.

 - **Source Code**: The programmer writes source code in a high-level programming language.
 - **Bytecode generation**: The source code is translated into an intermediate representation (often bytecode) by interpreter at runtime.